EmbedJournal/embedjournal/_posts/2013-04-24-working-with-git-from-a-linux-machine.md

 git push origin master
 {% endhighlight %}

-You should give your username and passwordif/when prompted.
+You should give your username and password if/when prompted.